-How to make sure your bank account is right for your unit
+This part of our finance procedures explains how to make sure your bank account is right for your guiding needs

-Running a bank account for your unit is a little different to your personal banking
+Running an account for guiding is a little different to your personal banking

-You’ll need to make sure the account is suitable for a guiding unit and set up your account so it can be used safely.
+You’ll need to make sure the account is suitable, set up correctly and used safely.

 - Ease of access.
 If you don’t have a branch near you, some banks allow payments and withdrawals from other banks or from The Post Office.

 - Banking fees.
-Check if you’ll be charged a monthly fee.
+Check if you’ll be charged a monthly fee or a fee for certain transactions.
 Many banks allow charities to bank for free.
 If you choose an account that does charge a fee, make sure that you include this in your budget planning.

 - Minimum deposit.
 Some banks need you to pay in a certain amount of money when you open an account.